 Second Quarter Summary

-- $1.6M in Adjusted EBITDA loss for the second quarter as compared to $1.4M in Adjusted EBITDA loss in the second quarter of the previous year
+- $582K in Adjusted EBITDA profit for the second quarter is a $2.2M improvement over $1.6M in Adjusted EBITDA loss in the second quarter of the previous year

-- $2.7M of net loss for the second quarter as compared to $1.9M of net loss in the second quarter of the previous year
+- $1.2M of net loss for the second quarter is a $1.5M improvement over $2.7M of net loss in the second quarter of the previous year

 This news release includes certain measures that have not been prepared in accordance with International Financial Reporting Standards (“IFRS”) such as Adjusted EBITDA and Adjusted EBITDA margin which are used to evaluate the Company’s operating performance as a complement to results provided in accordance with IFRS.
 The Company believes that Adjusted EBITDA and Adjusted EBITDA margin are useful supplemental information as it provides an indication of the results generated by the Company’s main business activities prior to taking into consideration how those activities are financed and taxed and also prior to taking into consideration asset depreciation and the other items listed below.